iatechristmas/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+- .forEach iterates over an array, and .map iterates over an array but also returns the results

 2. Explain the difference between a callback and a higher order function.

+- A higher order function is a function that takes another function as an argument, and a callback function is a a function that's passed into another function.

 3. What is closure?

+- A closure is a function that has access to its outer function scope even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+- 'this' is the window object in functions on the global scope
+- When a function is called with a dot to the left of it, the object to the left is 'this'
+- When a constuctor function is called, 'this' would be the instance of the object that's created or       returned by the constructor
+- This is defined any time call or apply, are used

 5. Why do we need super() in an extended class?

+- it is used to call the constructor of the parent class and to access the parent's properties and methods.

 ### Task 1 - Project Set up